BeakrGo to website

 Verify

-After configuring, your AI assistant should list beakr as a connected MCP server.
-You can test with:
+After configuring, your AI assistant should list beakr as a connected MCP server (run /mcp in Claude Code).
+Test with:

 # In Claude Code or Cursor, ask: